2-1 Excursus

 Obviously, if the prescription is actually to be considered, it will be necessary to try to say what can be said about it, both analytically and pragmatically.

 Ostensibly some conceptual opposition can be found between "hermeneutics" and "erotics," if that is what "we" are out for, so long as it is agreed that these are not identical concepts.
-Still, any such opposition has nothing to do with with Sontag's proposal.
+Still, any such opposition has nothing to do with Sontag's proposal.
 Anyone can propose the practice of replacement, and can specify the objects of replacement.
 Such persons do not need to have in mind two conceptual objects which really are interchangeable, in any particular way.
 A good proposal does not create interchangeability, just as a poor proposal does not eliminate it.

-What effect does such a proposal have the implicated concepts, if it has any such effect?
+What effect does such a proposal have on the implicated concepts, if it has any such effect?
 Such a proposal speaks into existence a conflict of competing interests, a pragmatic antinomy.
 It cannot similarly create a conceptual or analytic antinomy out of thin air.
 Total replacement may be practiced, it may find its practitioners and they its objects, but it does not immediately metastasize into the semantics of those objects; it does not travel back in time to alter what these objects meant prior to the proposal (prior to the achieved practice of replacement).

 (If the matter at hand is in any way important, perhaps it is inevitable that the mere fact of replacement does, later, ramify into semantic content. e.g. Once Sontag's proposed replacement is made, "erotics" becomes "the thing that replaced hermeneutics back in 1965."
 There is an unbounded infinitude of things that could mean, besides what it says.
 That, however, is a problem of foresight and hindsight.
 When it comes time to decide whether or not such a proposal is comprehensible, sensible, coherent, workable, and so on, there is only so much of this work for history and prophecy to do.
 Probably the bulk of the work ought to be done by philosophy, living or dead, analytic or pragmatic, exalted or homely; although that is almost never how such things really are handled.)